top of page

 • Wet AMD: Involves abnormal blood vessel growth under the retina, causing rapid fluid leakage and vision loss.

-Early detection of AMD is vital.
+Early detection of AMD is vital because symptoms may be subtle, and detection before advanced damage significantly improves the chances of preserving functional vision [2].
 Patients often do not notice subtle changes in central vision until significant damage has occurred.
 This is where private age related macular degeneration treatment plays a crucial role in preserving vision and preventing irreversible impairment.

 The Importance of Early Intervention